fishcus/KAP-manual/en/integration/microstrategy_enterprise.en.md

 1. MicroStrategy Secure Enterprise 10.8 or above is installed.

-2. Kyligence Analytics Platform 2.x is installed.
+2. Kyligence Enterprise is installed.

 3. JDK 1.8 or above is installed on the machine where MicroStrategy Intelligence Server is installed.